 - Excessive and Opaque Regulations

-Corruption is principally a governance issue – a failure of institutions and a lack of capacity to manage society by means of a framework of social, judicial, political, and economic checks and balances.
+Corruption is principally a governance issue – a failure of institutions and a lack of capacity to manage society using a framework of social, judicial, political, and economic checks and balances.
 Implementing and enforcing laws and regulations that guarantee accountability and transparency becomes more challenging when these formal and informal systems fail.

 Strengthening Rewards and Penalties System: Rewarding integrity and punishing illegal behavior is perhaps the simplest strategy for fighting corruption.

 Restructuring Bureaucracies: The moment has come to change the way that bureaucracies operate.
-In relation to bureaucratic structure, there are seven sets of anti-corruption policies:
+About bureaucratic structure, there are seven sets of anti-corruption policies:

 - bureaucratic discretion